Arrhythmia classification with the LSTM-FCN SageMaker algorithm

 After generating the model predictions, we can calculate the classification metrics.

-We find that the model achieves 99.79% accuracy on the test data.
+We find that the model achieves more than 90% test accuracy across all classes.

 After the analysis has been completed, we can delete the model and the endpoint.